ambernettech/chefdk-fundamentals/scene_08.md

 1
 -

-## Policy and Data
+## Desired State and Data

-Separating the content from the policy for clarity
+Separating the content from the desired state for clarity

 -
 2